Flippchen/PorscheInsight-CarClassification-AI/README.md

 - [x] Add django web app
 - [x] Train on cleaned classes with Vision Transformer
 - [x] Add Android App
+- [x] Implement new Architecture: One model classifies if a car is present and a second model classifies the car
 </details>